ghc-proposals/ghc-proposals/proposals/0000-case-n.rst

 foldB''' :: Foldable f => f B -> B
 foldB''' = foldBy (let and T T = T; and _ _ = F in and) T
 ```
-* discuss how the change addresses the points raised in the Motivation section
-* discuss how the proposed approach might interact with existing features

-Note, however, that this section need not describe details of the
-implementation of the feature.
-The proposal is merely supposed to give a
-conceptual specification of the new feature and its behavior.

-The more equations, the more we save.

 Drawbacks
 ---------